browner12/reauthenticate/README.md

 ## Publishing

+While we provide sensible defaults, if you would like to customize this package simply publish the config file with the following command.

 ``` php
 php artisan vendor:publish --provider="browner12\reauthenticate\ReauthenticateServiceProvider"
 ```

 ## Wiring

-Let's start by adding our new middleware to our `App\Http\Kernel.php`.
+Let's start by adding our new middleware to `App\Http\Kernel.php`.

 ```php
 protected $routeMiddleware = [